Lately, I have been having trouble sleeping.

 - It is estimated that sleep orders cost employers $18 billion (wow!) in lost productivity

-Slow breathing and stretching exercises before bedtime helps sometimes too.
+Slow breathing and gentle stretching exercises before bedtime helps sometimes too.

-I also recently started using magnesium spray.
-I read that helps sleep.
+I also recently started using magnesium spray a few nights each week.
+It helps sleep and bowels.
 It tingles!

 Do you have trouble sleeping?
 What have you found to help?